Terrain Analysis in QGIS

 - The smoothed contours should look a lot neater.
 Examine and compare the two layers.

-- Locate the tool called Reclassify by Table and double click on it.
+2. Locate and open the tool called Reclassify by Table tool in the Processing panel.

-- In the Reclassify by Table tool, set the following parameters:
+3. In the Reclassify by Table tool, set the Raster layer as the slope layer (NOT the DEM).

-- Select the Reclassification table button (the ellipse button to the right of “Fixed table (0x3)”).
+4. Select the Reclassification table button.
 In the reclassification table, add a row with min value of 0, max of 10 and give it the value 1.
 Then add another row and give it a min value of 10, max of 90 and value of 2.
+Click OK to return to the main tool settings.

-- Save the reclassified raster to the tutorial directory.
+5. Save the tool output as classified_slope.tif in the tutorial directory.

 - Change the render type to Paletted/Unique Values.